JingchaoZhang/JingchaoZhang.github.io/_posts/2023-10-03_DLProf TF2 profiling.md

   Try enabling AMP (Automatic Mixed Precision).
 For more information: https://developer.nvidia.com/automatic-mixed-precision

 Problem detected:
-  The GPU is underutilized: Only 6.9% of the profiled time is spent on GPU kernel operations Recommended change:
+  The GPU is underutilized: Only 4.3% of the profiled time is spent on GPU kernel operations Recommended change:
-  "Other" has the highest (non-GPU) usage at 47.4%.
-Investigate the dataloading pipeline as this often indicates too much time is being spent here
+  "Other" has the highest (non-GPU) usage at 67.8%.
+Investigate the dataloading pipeline as this often indicates too much time is being spent hereath.
+If this fails, 'op

 Problem detected:
   Unable to split profile into training iterations: key node  not found